reserve-protocol/protocol/docs/collateral.md

 Lower estimate must be <= upper estimate.

+Under no price data, the low estimate shoulddecay downwards and high estimate upwards.

-Should return `(0, FIX_MAX)` if pricing data is unavailable or stale.
+Should return `(0, FIX_MAX)` if pricing data is _completely_ unavailable or stale.

 Should be gas-efficient.

-The difference between the upper and lower estimate should not exceed ~5%, though this is not a hard-and-fast rule.
-When the difference (usually arising from an oracleError) is large, it can lead to [the price estimation of the RToken](../contracts/plugins/assets/RTokenAsset.sol) somewhat degrading.
-While this is not usually an issue it can come into play when one RToken is using another RToken as collateral either directly or indirectly through an LP token.
-If there is RSR overcollateralization then this issue is mitigated.

 ### lotPrice() `{UoA/tok}`

-Should never revert.

-Lower estimate must be <= upper estimate.

-The low estimate should be nonzero while the asset is worth selling.

-Should be gas-efficient.
+Deprecated.
+Phased out in 3.1.0, but left on interface for backwards compatibility.

+Recommend implement `lotPrice()` by calling `price()`.
+If you are inheriting from any of our existing collateral plugins, this is already done for you.
+See [Asset.sol](../contracts/plugins/Asset.sol) for the implementation.

 ### refPerTok() `{ref/tok}`